 Western Educational Adventures takes safety seriously.
 Not only do we want our participants to have an exceptional time, but just as importantly, we want them to return home safe and sound.
 All of Western Educational Adventures staff are certified in high level first aid and have years of experience managing risk in the outdoors.
 You won’t find a more qualified staff team anywhere else!

-Teens must submit an application and complete an interview in order to be considered for the program.
-The purpose of the application process is to make sure teens want to be there and the program is a good fit.
-The process is as follows:
+Candidates must submit an application consisting of this form and letters.
+Youth will then need to complete an interview in order to be considered for the program.
+The purpose of the application process is to make sure youth actually want to be in our program and it is the right fit for them.

 Fill in all required information.

 At least one letter of reference from an adult unrelated to the candidate must be submitted.
 This includes coaches, teachers, scout leaders, etc.

 Leadership candidates must write a one page (or less) email describing why the are interested in the program and why WEA should consider them.
 For younger applicants, this can be a short few sentences describing why they are interested.

 A parent or guardian must write a breif email or letter describing why they wish their youth to participate and why they would be a good fit.
 They also need to explain that they understand the premise of the program and their role as a parent.
 This must be submitted to WEA via email.